Why is it so hard to say sorry, and why it is so important for relationships

-Why is apologising so hard?
-Do we feel like we’re giving in, we’ve ‘lost’, we are losing power?
+When you say sorry, do you feel like you’re giving in, you’ve ‘lost’, you are losing power?
 Perhaps we’re not well equipped to apologise well.
 Perhaps ‘I’m sorry’ is too often seen as an admission of inadequacy.

 Apologising requires vulnerability.
 Which is hard.
 And yet so crucial to meaningful, healthy relationships.
 Saying sorry is likely to elicit guilt – which is normal – you’re saying sorry because you’ve done something wrong.
 Unfortunately for some it elicits shame not guilt – where we move to saying sorry because you are ‘wrong’ – not your behaviour.